-Luckily she is saved by Mugen & Jin, two Samurai who enter the shop separably and who are not affiliated with each other.
-After this they all escape from the shop which burns down after someone sets it on fire.
-Realising they have no where to go and no actual reason to be together the 3 join up in search of a mysterious figure known as the “Sunflower Samurai” who’s whereabouts are unknown.
+Luckily she is saved by Mugen & Jin, two Samurai who enter the shop separately and who are not affiliated with each other.
+After this they all escape from the shop which burns down after one of the men (who had his arm cut off) we saw previously sets it on fire.
+Realising they have no where to go and no money the 3 join up in search of a mysterious figure known as the “Sunflower Samurai” who’s true whereabouts are unknown.

-Said like that initially the narrative appears a little boring and uneventful, but it’s the adventures and situation that the characters get into which is very fun to watch, as the characters get into a whole load trouble and mostly not on purpose.
+Said like that initially the narrative appears a little boring and uneventful, but it’s the adventures and situations that the characters get into which is very fun to watch, getting into a whole load trouble and mostly not on purpose.
 There are lots of different episodes where our trio get themselves into tricky situations.
 I won’t spoil it but one of our 3 main characters gets kidnapped and held hostage more than 5 times!

 First we have the girl, known as Fuu.
 Fuu is young, around 15-16 in the Anime with medium length brown hair she usually wears up.
 She also wears a pink Traditional Japanese Style Kimono just like her friends Jin and Mugen.

-Next is Mugen, who we meet in the first episode of the Anime, in a violent introduction when he fights his way out of the tea shop in episode 1.
+Next is Mugen, who we meet in the first episode of the Anime, in a violent introduction when he fights his way out of the tea shop with Fuu and Jin.
 Mugen is a feared an effective swordsman and can take on multiple enemies at once with his Katana.

-He’s seen as an outlaw in the Anime and his wild appears cements this in our mind.
+He’s seen as an outlaw in the Anime and his wild appearance cements this in our mind.
 He has messy unkempt hair with a scary stray pair of eyes.
-He has a rude attitude and is not my favorite character but I like the way he is written, since he contrast with Jin a lot as they argue all the time.
+He has a rude attitude and is not my favourite character but I like the way he is written, since he contrast with Jin a lot as they argue all the time.

 Finally we have Jin who we also meet in the first episode of the Anime.
 Jin is very different to Mugen and the two portray very different characters in the series.
 I like the dynamic between the two and I like the fact that Fuu is always breaking them up and is sometimes the voice of reason.